MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap-rule.md

 ---
-description: Specifies which pages in the web context have access to the system's geolocation devices and access to the clipboard.
+description: Specifies which pages in the web context have access to the system's geolocation devices and access to the clipboard (Windows 10).
 Search.Product: eADQiWindows 10XVcnh
 title: uap:Rule (Windows 10)
 ms.assetid: 99bea1bd-db33-4dc9-bdf5-299f413d5c00